Mountain Goat Hunting in Montana

 Licensing Information for Mountain Goat Hunting

 Mountain goat permits are by special drawing.
 Call 406-444-2950, or go online to MFWP to sign up for this special permit draw.
 Please see the hunt package above for our permitted areas.
 Our mountain goat areas have the highest probability in the state for drawing a goat permit.
 The application deadline for a mountain goat permit is May 1st.
-Drawings are the third week in June.
+Drawings are mid-May.
 There is a $50 non-refundable application fee required with the application.
 The license cost must be paid if successful in the drawing.
-If you draw, you will receive a letter in the mail from Montana Fish Wildlife & Parks confirming that you drew the license and providing instructions for you to pay for the license by sending a cashiers check or money order to the address provided in the letter.
+If you draw, you will be contacted by Montana Fish Wildlife & Parks confirming that you drew a license and providing you with instructions for payment.

 General licensing information